by Michael Fuljenz –

 Geopolitical cataclysms generally change the game dramatically for gold, the traditional safe haven for wealth in times of major worry and uncertainty.
 The world is full of boiling trouble spots.

 The most imminent and probable major geopolitical crisis on the front burner at the moment is possible war with Iran.
 Israel and Iran have both threatened pre-emptive strikes against the other in recent days.
 U.S. Defense Secretary Leon Panetta said that these strikes could come as early as spring.
 When it does, it’s game on for gold.

-Mike Fuljenz is the editor of the Numismatic Literary Guild (NLG) award-winning “Michael Fuljenz Metals Market Weekly Report,” and the numismatic consultant for First Fidelity Reserve.
-His award-winning radio show can be heard on KLVI News Talk AM 560 from 6 p.m. to 7 p.m.
+Mike Fuljenz is the editor of the Numismatic Literary Guild (NLG) award winning “Micheal Fuljenz Metals Market Weekly Report,” and the numismatic consultant for First Fidelity Reserve.
+His award winning radio show can be heard on KLVI News Talk AM 560 from 6 p.m. t 7 p.m.
 CST on the last Monday of the month.